Homemade Tamales | Gluten Free, Dairy Free, Egg Free, Soy Free, Peanut Free, Tree Nut Free

 Meat

 1. Put your meat, 2 T cumin, garlic, and salt into a crockpot.
 Cover in water.
 Cook on low 8-10 hours or high 4-6 hours.
 When tender, shred, and return to pot.
-Add 3/4 of the enchilada sauce (saving the 1/4 for the masa), add another 2 T cumin, and 1 T garlic salt.
+Add 2 cups of the enchilada sauce, add another 2 T cumin, and 1 T garlic salt.
 Let cook in crockpot an additional hour to heat through.
 While meat is heating, make your masa.
+See notes for garlic allergy.

 Masa